BlyatBeauty/PCGen-Data-Updater/README.md

 # PCGen Data Updater
 A script to fetch the most recent sourcebook data for PCGen.

-This script updates and overwrites the **data** folder in PCGen with the most recent version from the PCGen Github but preserves any files you may have added in the *homebrew* or *customsources* subfolders.
+This script updates and overwrites the **data** folder in PCGen with the most recent version from the PCGen GitHub but preserves any files you may have added in the *homebrew* or *customsources* subfolders.
 You should back those folders up just in case though.

+By demand from the PCGen discord server, the script will also fetch [BahamutDragon's PCGen Sources](https://github.com/BahamutDragon/pcgen).
+These are all the sources that PCGen is not allowed to ship with due to OGL.

 Due to the process of downloading the entire PCGen repo as a step in this script, it does take a good few minutes to run - the longest it took me was 7 minutes.
 Your internet speed will be the biggest deciding factor here.